 - ♦ What is globalization?
 What are its dynamics?
-Its principal dimensions? - The concept of global governance; Major differences between global governance and global government; Liberal international order versus an emerging new order
+Its principal dimensions? - → The concept of global governance; Major differences between global governance and global government; Liberal international order versus an emerging new order

-Session 2: China and the UN System Date: 02/07/2024
+Session 2: China's Expanding Role in the UN System (Date: 01/07/2025)

+【Description of the Session】

-[Description of the Session] The UN System consists of the United Nations, and the six principal organs of the United Nations: the General Assembly, Security Council, Economic and Social Council (ECOSOC), Trusteeship Council (it is not active since 1994), International Court of Justice (ICJ), and the UN Secretariat, specialized agencies, and affiliated organizations.
-How does the UN system work?
-Is the UN system still of relevance to the changed world we live in today?
-Why the United Nations matters to China's foreign policy?
+- ❖ The UN System consists of the United Nations, and the six principal organs of the United Nations: the General Assembly, Security Council, Economic and Social Council (ECOSOC), Trusteeship Council (it is not active since 1994), International Court of Justice (ICJ), and the UN Secretariat, specialized agencies, and affiliated organizations.
+How does the UN system work? - ❖ Is the UN system still of relevance to the changed world we live in today?
+Why is there such a strong call for UN reform? - ♦ Why the United Nations matters to China's foreign policy?
+Why does China support the United Nations in playing an active role in international affairs?
 How does China work with the international community to uphold the UN system in coping with global challenges?